 All tourists will be allowed to visit Rwanda’s attractions and destinations after testing negative for COVID-19 in two consecutive tests.

-If you are arriving from India or Uganda you will be required to quarantine for 7 days at a transit hotel at your own cost, that is designated.
+Travelers from India and Uganda will need to quarantine for 7 days at a transit hotel.

 Private charter flights, Qatar Airways, Kenya Airways, Emirates, Egypt Airways, Ethiopian Airlines, RwandAir.

 Uganda resumed international passenger flights to Entebbe International Airport on the 1 October 2020, allowing travelers to visit this gorilla trekking destination once again.